IT4Kids/easypie/README.md

 ## Getting Started

 This guide will help you to get Easypie up and runnning quickly.
-Simply head over to our [Releases page](https://github.com/FynnMazurkiewicz/easypie/releases) and download the most recent version for your operating system.
+Simply head over to our [releases page](https://github.com/FynnMazurkiewicz/easypie/releases) and download the **most recent** version for your operating system.
 Easypie runs without any dependencies.

-Extract the file `easypie_os_x_x_x.zip` and run Easypie.
+Extract the file `easypie_os_x_x_x.zip` and run Easypie by double-clicking.

 ## Developers

 This guide will help you setup Easypie for development.
 Make sure you have Python 3.5 or later installed and in $PATH.

 Now, clone or [download this repository](https://github.com/FynnMazurkiewicz/easypie/archive/master.zip) and extract it to any directory.